segmentio/analytics-vue/README.md

 ```

 ### Lifecycle Hook
-[Lifecycle hooks](https://vuejs.org/v2/api/#Options-Lifecycle-Hooks) are also great use cases for tracking particular events.
+[Lifecycle hooks](https://vuejs.org/v2/api/#Options-Lifecycle-Hooks) are also great for tracking particular events.
 For example, if you want to track components that are conditionally rendered from a parent component and that are outside the scope of a `page` call, then you can use `mounted` to trigger a `track` event:

 ```javascript
 <template>